-This Safety Plan discussed above sets out the priorities, which support our vision of making Staffordshire 'the safest place to be' and are driven by our assessment of the risks across the county.
-Ensuring that our communities are protected by a first-class fire and rescue service is at the heart of everything that we do.
-We recognise that delivering these priorities will depend on collaboration, co-operation and effective communication.
+This CRMP discussed above sets out the priorities, which support our vision of making Staffordshire 'the safest place to be' and are driven by our assessment of the risks across the county.

 Our resources are placed so that we are able to respond to incidents as quickly and as safely as possible.
 As part of our planning process, we monitor and review the risks within Staffordshire to ensure we remain flexible in our approach and are best placed to suggest improvements where they will benefit the safety of our firefighters and our communities.